mercadopago/devsite-docs/guides/manage-account/payment-rejections.en.md

 }
 ```

-Also, you can find more information about [payment details](https://www.mercadopago.com.ar/) on Mercado Pago activity section, where payments are being receive.
+Also, you can find more information about payment details on Mercado Pago [activity section](https://www.mercadopago.com.ar/), where payments are being receive.

+> WARNING
+>
+> Rejection without reason
+>
 >Keep in mind that if the card issuer fails to inform the rejection reason, you’ll see the payment details as `cc_rejected_other_reason`.
 In this scenario, we recommend changing the payment method or reaching out to the bank to solve the issue.

 ## Payments rejected due to fraud prevention